M1chol/m1/_posts/2025-07-28-n8n-and-python.md

 ## Thoughts

 This simple example could be done without the use of `n8n` by taking advantage of `OpenAI` or `Google` built-in agent utilities that can be accessed via API.
 But this setup is arguably simpler and more scalable.
-In the next posts, I will be experimenting with integrating `vosk` for speech-to-text synthesis.se of `n8n` by taking advantage of `OpenAI` or `Google` built in agent utilities that can be accessed with API.
-But this setup is arguably simpler, and more scalable.
-In the next posts I will be experimenting with integrating `vosk` for speech to text syntheses.
+In the next posts, I will be experimenting with integrating `vosk` for speech-to-text synthesis.